Analysis | Fact-checking Biden’s 2021 address to Congress

+“The economy created more than 1.3 million new jobs in 100 days.”

-This number likely understates how many jobs have been created in the first 100 days.
-The Bureau of Labor Statistics reported 916,000 nonfarm jobs were created in March and 468,000 in February, for a total of 1,384,000.
-The April numbers will not be reported until May 7, but given that Biden’s 100th day falls on April 29, that’s almost a month of addition jobs not included in the statistic.
+This number probably understates how many jobs have been created in the first 100 days.
+The Bureau of Labor Statistics reported 916,000 non-farm jobs were created in March and 468,000 in February, for a total of 1,384,000.
+The April numbers will not be reported until May 7, but given that Biden’s 100th day falls on April 29, that’s almost a month of additional jobs not included in the statistic.

-Left unsaid was that the economy still has almost 7 million fewer jobs than wen the pandemic struck.
+Left unsaid was that the economy still has almost 7 million fewer jobs than when the pandemic struck.
 At The Fact Checker, we are dubious about the practice of measuring job growth by presidential term.
 Presidents do not create jobs; companies and consumers do.

 “Independent experts estimate the American Jobs Plan will add millions of jobs and trillions of dollars in economic growth for years to come.
 These are good-paying jobs that can’t be outsourced.
-Nearly 90% of the infrastructure jobs created in the American Jobs Plan don’t require a college degree.
-75% don’t require an associate’s degree.”
+Nearly 90 percent of the infrastructure jobs created in the American Jobs Plan don’t require a college degree; 75 percent don’t require an associate’s degree.”

-Biden originally pitched his infrastructure plan with a finely-tuned claim that “Independent analysis shows that if we pass this plan, the economy will create 19 million jobs.”
+Biden originally pitched his infrastructure plan with a finely tuned claim that “Independent analysis shows that if we pass this plan, the economy will create 19 million jobs.”
 While the analysis, by Moody’s Analytics, did make that prediction, it only attributed 2.7 million of those additional jobs to the plan itself; most of the other jobs would have been created anyway, with or without the plan.

 Biden’s language in his speech to Congress is not as specific — just “millions of jobs” — which makes it more accurate.
 The infrastructure plan would especially spur job growth in 2024 and 2025, after a slight decline in jobs because of the impact of Biden’s proposed tax increases to fund the plan, the analysis said.